-Independent Director and Audit Committee Chairman
+Independent Director

-One year: appointed a Director on 1 February 2019
+Length of service: Appointed a Director on 1 February 2019

-Over 17 years' experience working in finance and equity investment management, working on funds over a wide range of sectors for international corporate, Government, State and retail clients, including unit and investment trusts.
+Experience: Over 17 years' experience working in finance and equity investment management, working on funds over a wide range of sectors for international corporate, Government, State and retail clients, including unit and investment trusts.
 She was a partner at Oxburgh Partners LLP with responsibility for their European Equity Hedge Fund, and prior to that a European Equity Fund Manager at American Express Asset Management, where her role included both equity investment and business development.
 She is a chartered accountant, qualifying in 1993 whilst working in litigation support at Coopers & Lybrand, before starting her investment career on the UK research desk at Robert Fleming.
-She is currently the Audit Committee Chairman of Fidelity Special Values and a director of The Monks Investment Trust.